xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The name of an Objective-C protocol can't contain certain characters which means that the `Adopts` attribute on the corresponding managed class can't have the `ProtocolType` parameter containing them.
 Please refer to the provided error message and fix accordingly.

-### MT4178: The class '{class}' will not be registered because the WatchKit framework has been removed from iOS.
+### MT4178: The class '{class}' will not be registered because the WatchKit framework has been removed from the iOS SDK.

-Apple removed the WatchKit framework on iOS, so any code that uses it will not work anymore.
+Apple removed the WatchKit framework from the iOS SDK, so any code that uses it will not compile anymore.

 Any code that uses the WatchKit framework must be removed/rewritten.